 - Make a well in the center of the bowl with dry ingredients.
 Add cereal / banana liquid mixture, stir just until moistened.

 - Spoon batter into greased muffin pans, filling 2/3 full.

 - (Optional) Mix in 4-5 chocolate chips into a few muffins, and/or mix in crushed walnuts or pecans ~ for variety.

 - Bake at 400 F degrees for 25-30 minutes until golden.

 - Makes 12 muffins!

-Hope you guys love these muffins as much as we do!
-By the way, who else eats bran flakes??
-I’ve been eating them for years, usually in the morning, I mix them in a bowl with vanilla Greek yogurt!
-My fiance says they taste like cardboard (ha!), but they are jam-packed with tons of nutrients that are needed for a complete breakfast.
+Hope you guys enjoy these muffins as much as we do.
+By the way, who else eats bran flakes?
+I’ve been eating them for years, usually in the morning, I mix them with vanilla Greek yogurt.
+My fiance says they taste a bit like cardboard (ha!), but they are jam-packed with tons of nutrients that are needed for a complete breakfast…